BrianSidebotham/docker-python-builder/readme.md

 -rw-r--r--.
 1 root root 31839876 Mar 31 17:00 python38-3.8.8-1.el7.x86_64.rpm
 -rw-r--r--.
 1 root root 32228720 Mar 31 16:55 python39-3.9.2-1.el7.x86_64.rpm
 ```
+> **NOTE:** You can only do multiple builds in the same volume if you're doing different python
+> versions for the same OS.
+If you try to build for a different OS in the same volume you are
+> likely to get (possibly subtle!) issues.

 ## ENVIRONMENT VARIABLES